metamath/lamp-guide/docs/11/index.md

 > Enter, for this new step, the statement
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
 > and press Enter (Return).
-> Now, while no steps are selected, press
+> Now, while no steps are selected, click on the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
 > Since there
 > was no specific step selected, it will try to justify all steps.